artynova/memogarden/README.md

 ## Planned Features

 -   Desktop and mobile support
 -   Management of garden sections and flashcard plants
 -   Card revision
 -   Visual representation of card health, section health, and overall garden health
 -   Garden Heart and garden-wide progression contingent on revising diligently
 -   Authentication with email, Google, and Facebook

 ## Technology Stack

 -   React
 -   Next.js
 -   Tailwind CSS
-- ShadcnUI
+-   ShadcnUI (components imported from its collection are located at `src/components/ui/base`)
 -   Drizzle ORM
 -   PostgreSQL